zayman2045/funder/README.md

 * Game Reviews
     * A review system where users can read and write reviews for their favorite video games.

+The frontend enhances the user experience by leveraging client-side rendering.
+It utilizes React hooks and components to efficiently retrieve data from the blockchain.
+Critical tools from the `@solana/web3.js` and `@solana/wallet-adapter-react` npm packages are imported to support these operations.
+The `WalletContextProvider` component, integrated into the overall application layout, manages a persistent connection to Solana's Devnet.
+This connection state can be accessed anywhere within the site using the `useWallet` and `useConnection` hooks.

 ## Getting Started

 ### To run this project locally: